selimslab/selimslab.github.io/_tech/gc.md

 ---
 layout: post
-title: Writing a garbage collector in C
+title: A garbage collector in C
 ---